tattoochan/porject4/README.md

     - link from index to individual jobs are not set up
     - search bar not ready to be implement
     - Social media links not link not set up
+    Future development
+    - have messages option for user to have discussions

 #### Testing
 Manual Testing is done to ensure that the all functions are functional.